-For a few dollars less!
+For a few dollars less:

 One of the main reasons that make Real Estate investment a good decision for the NRIs is the Dollar appreciation against the Indian Rupee.
 The Dollar has been reported to be at its all-time high, which enables the NRIs with a choice of buying a property in India at lesser prices.

-For the sake of security
+For the sake of security:

-For better investment prospects and profits
+For better investment prospects and profits:

 NRI interests and investments in Indian Real Estate have grown substantially since the introduction of RERA.
-The investment process is much more transparent and easy than before.
+The investment process is much more transparent and easier than before.
 Besides this aspect, NRIs also expect to bank upon the reduced prices and offers that Real Estate Developers would be offering.

 How to engage this group?

 With all the stats and data accumulated over the past few months, it is observed that NRIs from the USA, Canada, UK and UAE are intriguingly active to buy property in India.
 To engage a large number of people into this business, one of the best and most effective ways is through various digital means.
 Engaging more people can be easier with the use of a combined effort of ad campaigns, project websites, nurturing emailers, blogs, videos and other such promotional content.
 On acquiring leads, one of the best ways to nurture them is through virtual tours, video conferencing, and other social media channels.
-Using an Integrated Solution in the form of Sell.Do, one of the best CRM software, also helps engage your leads effectively.
+Using an Integrated Solution in the form of Sell.Do, one of the best real estate CRM, also helps engage your leads effectively.

-Things to keep in mind for NRI audiences
+Things to keep in mind for NRI audiences:

 While crafting their NRI engagement campaigns and strategies, Real Estate Developers have to consider geographical and behavioral aspects like different time zones, buyer profiles, languages and browsing tendencies.
 These eventually help to build up a robust NRI campaign setup that’s assured to deliver.